EV Charging Standards: Introduction

 2. eCommerce Integration

-The EV charging app should have chatbot support, CRM connection, payment gateways/digital wallets, and other features to enable a seamless charging and payment experience.
+The EV charging standards app should have chatbot support, CRM connection, payment gateways/digital wallets, and other features to enable a seamless charging and payment experience.
 While developing the app, additional crucial elements to attracting and keeping frequent users are rewards points, memberships, and discounts.

 3. Technical Complexity

-The sophisticated processes used by the EV charging app involve the management of EVSE hardware and software elements.
+The sophisticated processes used by the EV charging standards app involve the management of EVSE hardware and software elements.
 For instance, setting up a charger, choosing a port type, smartphone-based user identification, alert generating, and integrating various connectivity options and protocols are just a few examples.
 When building an intuitive app and considering the effects of each parameter, it is critical to have this understanding.

 4. Real-time Status